 A few minutes later, I received an email from a second person.
 The subject line was

 In Russia.
 I clicked open the email and the content said:

 website don't work.

-I went to proxynova.com to get a free proxy server from Russia.
-Just like the email said, my website failed to load in Russia.
-I pinged my blog from multiple Russian servers and just as expected, every single one of them failed.
+I used one of the many free proxy server from Russia to investigate.
+Just like the email had said, my website failed to load in Russia.
+I pinged the blog from multiple Russian servers and just as expected, every single one of them failed.

 Why was my website failing?
 Did I say something to offend the good people of Russia?
 Or did they finally figure that I conspired against the members of Massolit?
 Did they catch me lurking around apartment number 50 on 302B Sadovaya street?
 Yes, I am a member of that famous band of outlaws...